Mosaics on Sicily show ancient Romans cavorting in bikinis

 However, Sicily’s island status makes this ambivalence even stronger.

-That sense of separateness explains a lot, from the persistence of the island's notorious criminal underworld to the strength of the Sicilian dialect -- which some linguists have argued constitutes a separate language.
+That sense of separateness explains a lot, from the way the rest of Italy views Sicily to the strength of the Sicilian dialect – which some linguists have argued constitutes a separate language.

 Sicilians also often have a darker complexion, with stronger facial features, than many mainland Italians, reflecting the presence of Phoenician and Arab ancestry among the island’s population.

 2. Forget what you thought you knew about the Mafia

 The Mafia: Popular culture may as well have made it Italy’s brand.

 But what films like The Godfather don’t mention is that the Mafia follows the money – so while it began in Sicily, today it’s far more prevalent in the north of Italy and abroad.
 Mafia expert Roberto Saviano has said that London is the city with the most financial corruption in the world.

 The chances of a tourist getting caught up with the Mafia are effectively zero.

 Having said that, the Mafia continues to exercise a influence on Sicily, especially with the protection money – pizzo – many hotels, restaurants and shops are forced to pay, and the corrupt investment climate that helps to keep businesses away and keep Sicily relatively poor among the Italian regions.

 But you can help those who have suffered by getting hold of a “pizzo-free” city map of Palermo and eating, shopping and sleeping in establishments that have signed on to an anti-extortion charter.
 Addiopizzo Travel organizes group tours and trip planning around the entire island.